jclocks/jclocks/README.md

-- 👋 Hi, I’m @jclocks
+- 👋 Hi, I’m @jclocks, I'm a Support Engineer for an IT Vendor, Northeast US.
 - 👀 I’m interested in developing Python skills and possibly making some cool projects along the way.
-- 🌱 I’m currently learning Python (primarily), along with PHP and SQL.
+- 🌱 I’m currently learning Python (primarily), and am studying PHP, SQL and Go.
 - 💞️ I’m looking to collaborate on beginner-friendly projects looking for help.
-- 📫 How to reach me - working on this...
+- 📫 How to reach me: either here or at johnny@tiradolabs.net

 <!---
 jclocks/jclocks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.